Student & Family Handbook

 School staff will deliver messages and materials to students during the school day.

 In the morning, you may drop off your child in front of the building from 8:00 to 8:15 am.
 If you need to come into the building for any reason, please park and then enter.
 Do not leave your car in the drop off area.
 If your child needs assistance exiting the car and/or carrying their belongings, please park and help your child out of the car and/or walk your child into the building.

-Pick-up will be via a drive-up carpool lane.
-The walk-up lane will be only for necessity and will be located on the east side of the building (below Merrill's office windows).
+Pick-up is via a drive-up carpool lane or a walk-up lane.
 Each family will receive several carpool placards with the students' names on them.
-Please have this placard on the windshield of the vehicle when you come to pick up your child.
+Please show this placard when you come to pick up your child.